coinable/coinable-docs/docs/developers/checkouts-intro.md

 ### Private Access Key (API Key)

-API access key is used to access the checkout session creation API.
+First thing first, API access key is used to access the checkout session creation API.
 Your API is located in the [API Access](https://coinable.dev/dashboard/api) tab in your Dashboard.

 You will be greeted with 2 fields once you are in the API Access tab